-HOW IT ALL STARTED – ‘OUR ADVENTURE’ PART ONE
+HOW IT ALL STARTED – ‘OUR ADVENTURE’, PART ONE: TONGUE-TIE

 Well, what seemed as obvious to us seemed not-so-obvious to everybody else!
 This is where our ‘adventure’ started.